hmonroe/guiguts/README.txt

 turn on; default scannos file en-common.txt is selected.
 Handle spaces in gutcheck path (mentioned in #3434768).
 In guiguts.bat, put tools\perl higher on the path than the existing path; fixed path for ENCFONTS used by the Gnutenberg Press.
 Made highlighting of scannos sticky.
+Set default path for gutcheck and jeebies on non-Windows systems.

 Version 1.0.5.
 Introduced a PP Wizard, an alternative menu structure, that steps PPers through the GG checklist, which is not the default